ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 yet ensure that notifications are issued once and only once.
 This requirement is not met in its current state, where reprocessing a notification event would result in multiple identical emails.
 One way to achieve this would be to generate a deterministic hash key for each event and store in a database whether or not it was sent.
+However, a hash key alone is not enough, since it is possible for two valid emails to a user to have identical content.
+Another mechanism must be used to determine validity in such cases.
+One candidate approach would be to use the correlation IDs to distinguish between true duplicates (which should be blocked) and identical-but-distinct cases (which should be sent).

 ### Addition of new event schemas to ghga-event-schemas